 ED: A Sign of Heart Disease?

 In some cases, ED can be a warning sign of more serious disease.
-A 2010 study suggests ED is a strong predictor of heart attack, stroke, and death from cardiovascular disease.
+One study suggests ED is a strong predictor of heart attack, stroke, and death from cardiovascular disease.
 The researchers say all men diagnosed with ED should be evaluated for cardiovascular disease.
 This does not mean every man with ED will develop heart disease, or that every man with heart disease has ED, but patients should be aware of the link.

 Treating ED: Lifestyle Changes